FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 2 - Exploring Azure Storage/README.md

 # Goal
-In this tutorial, we will grab the text provide by the web form and convert it to a message that we will store to an Azure Storage Queue.
+In this tutorial, we will grab the text provide by the web form and convert it to a message that we will than save to an Azure Storage Queue.
 This way, each message will be process asynchronously for sentiment analysis.

 # Reference
 * [Azure Storage documentation](https://azure.microsoft.com/en-us/services/storage/)